civican/legisinfo/42-1/bills/C-64/bill_text.md

   **(2)** This Act, other than Parts 3 and 4, does not apply in respect of

-    a vessel that is owned or operated by Her Majesty in right of Canada or of a province or by a foreign state while that vessel is being used exclusively for non-commercial governmental purposes;
+    a vessel that is owned or operated by Her Majesty in right of Canada or of a province or by a foreign state while that vessel is being used exclusively for non-commercial governmental purposes; and

-    wrecks considered as having heritage value under an Act of Parliament or of the legislature of a province; and

     vessels that are on location for the purposes of engaging in the exploration, exploitation or production of mineral resources or that, as a result of an accident or incident, have drifted from that location.

+  ****(3)**** **This Act, other than Parts 3 and 4 and section 131, does not apply in respect of** wrecks considered as having heritage value under an Act of Parliament or of the legislature of a province.

 ## Powers, Duties and Functions of Ministers